atulgarg22/samlify-examples/README.md

-# express-saml2-examples
+# samlify-examples

-Examples using express-saml2
+Examples using samlify

 ### Integrations